Prompt, RAG, fine-tune: three ways to shape a model

 Three levers for shaping what an LLM does: prompting (ask better), RAG (give it the right context), fine-tuning (change the weights).
 What each costs, what each fixes, and how to pick.

 This is post 8 of 8 in the Foundations series.
-The first seven posts built up to one practical question: when you have an LLM and a use case, how do you make it work for you?
+The first seven posts were all building toward one practical question: you've got an LLM and a use case, so how do you actually make it work for you?

 There are three levers.
-They aren't substitutes; they fix different things, at different costs.
+They aren't substitutes.
+Each one fixes a different problem, at a different cost.

 The three levers

 Prompting.
-Change what you write in the message.
-System prompts, instructions, examples in-context, output format hints.
+Change what you write in the message: system prompts, instructions, examples in-context, hints about the output format.
 No code, no infrastructure.
-Iteration is seconds.
+You iterate in seconds.

 RAG.
-Retrieve relevant data from your own corpus and paste it into the context window before the question.
-Some infrastructure (a vector store, an embedding model, retrieval code), but no model training.
-Iteration is minutes to hours.
+Pull relevant data from your own corpus and paste it into the context window before the question.
+This needs a bit of infrastructure (a vector store, an embedding model, some retrieval code) but no model training.
+You iterate in minutes to hours.

 Fine-tuning.
-Continue training the model on your own examples so new behaviours get baked into the weights.
-Real infrastructure (training pipeline, GPU budget, eval harness), and re-training every time you want to change.
-Iteration is hours to days, sometimes more.
+Keep training the model on your own examples so new behaviour gets baked into the weights.
+This needs real infrastructure (a training pipeline, a GPU budget, an eval harness) and a fresh re-training run every time you want a change.
+You iterate in hours to days, sometimes longer.

 All three change what comes out of the model.
-None of them change what the model is, except fine-tuning, which changes a copy of it.
+None of them change what the model is.
+The one exception is fine-tuning, and even then it only changes a copy.

 What each one actually changes

 Prompting changes the input.
-The weights are frozen.
-The context window is full of whatever you wrote.
-Good prompting is mostly about giving the model the right framing, the right format, and one or two concrete examples ("few-shot").
-The biggest under-rated technique is just telling the model the role it should play and the structure of the output you want.
-Most "the model isn't doing what I want" problems are solved here.
+The weights stay frozen and the context window holds whatever you wrote.
+Good prompting is mostly about handing the model the right framing, the right format, and a concrete example or two ("few-shot").
+The most under-rated trick is simply telling the model what role to play and what shape the output should take.
+Most "the model isn't doing what I want" problems die right here.

-RAG changes the input too — it just generates the input dynamically per query, based on retrieved data.
-The weights are still frozen.
-The model sees a different prompt every time, depending on what was relevant.
-RAG fixes "the model doesn't know my data".
-It does not fix "the model talks in the wrong tone" — that's still a prompting problem.
+RAG also changes the input.
+It just builds that input fresh for every query out of whatever it retrieved.
+The weights are still frozen, and the model sees a different prompt each time depending on what was relevant.
+RAG fixes "the model doesn't know my data."
+It does nothing for "the model talks in the wrong tone."
+That one is still a prompting job.

 Fine-tuning changes the weights.
-The numbers in the model file are different after fine-tuning than before.
-Patterns that were rare in the original training become common in the fine-tuned version.
-Used right, fine-tuning bakes in behaviours and styles.
-Used wrong, it makes the model worse at general tasks (catastrophic forgetting) without making it meaningfully better at the target task.
+The numbers in the model file are literally different afterwards.
+Patterns that were rare in the original training become the default in the fine-tuned version.
+Done well, it bakes in behaviours and styles.
+Done badly, it makes the model worse at general tasks (catastrophic forgetting) without making it meaningfully better at the one you cared about.

 What each one costs

-- Prompting: free in dollars.
-Costs your time.
-Most of the cost is iteration cycles, which is why short-cycle prompt-and-test loops matter more than clever prompts.
+- Prompting is free in dollars.
+It costs your time, and most of that time is iteration cycles, which is why a fast prompt-and-test loop beats clever prompts.

-- RAG: tens to hundreds of dollars to build a small system, low monthly bill for vector storage, plus your inference bill.
-Embedding 10 million tokens costs roughly a dollar at current OpenAI rates.
+- RAG runs tens to hundreds of dollars to stand up a small system, a low monthly bill for vector storage, plus your inference cost.
+Embedding 10 million tokens is about a dollar at current OpenAI rates.

-- Fine-tuning: cheapest case is a hosted fine-tune of a small model, a few hundred dollars.
-Largest case — a custom fine-tune of a 70B+ model — is tens of thousands.
-Plus the eval cost; without good evals, fine-tuning is a coin flip.
+- Fine-tuning at its cheapest is a hosted fine-tune of a small model for a few hundred dollars.
+At its largest, a custom fine-tune of a 70B-plus model, it runs into tens of thousands.
+Add the eval cost on top, because without good evals a fine-tune is a coin flip.

-All three add inference cost on top, since you're still calling the model once per request.
-RAG adds the most, because it grows the prompt size.
+All three pile inference cost on top, since you're still calling the model once per request.
+RAG adds the most, because it grows the prompt.

-My rules of thumb, after building real things with all three:
+These are my rules of thumb, after building real things with all three.

 Start with prompting.
 Always.
-Most problems are prompting problems.
-If you can fix it in the system prompt, do that and stop.
+Most problems are prompting problems in disguise.
+If the system prompt can fix it, fix it there and stop.

 Reach for RAG when the model needs facts it doesn't have.
-Your docs, your codebase, your customer's account history, anything that changes or is private.
-RAG is the right answer 80% of the time when prompting alone isn't.
+Your docs, your codebase, a customer's account history, anything private or anything that changes.
+When prompting alone isn't enough, RAG is the right answer roughly 80% of the time.

-Reach for fine-tuning when you've maxed prompting and RAG, and the gap is style or behaviour.
-Specific output formats, domain-specific tone, classification tasks at scale where the prompt would otherwise be huge.
-Fine-tuning is rarely the first answer; it's often the last 10%.
+Reach for fine-tuning only once you've maxed out prompting and RAG and the gap that's left is style or behaviour.
+Fixed output formats, a domain-specific tone, classification at a scale where the prompt would otherwise be enormous.
+Fine-tuning is rarely the first answer.
+It's usually the last 10%.

 Combine them

-The real systems run all three at once.
-A production setup looks like:
+Real systems run all three at once.
+A production setup tends to look like this.

-- A carefully written system prompt with role, format, and constraints.
+- A carefully written system prompt carrying the role, the format, and the constraints.

-- RAG fetching the relevant slice of your corpus per query.
+- RAG fetching the relevant slice of your corpus for each query.

-- Optionally, a fine-tuned model that's already good at your specific output format.
+- Optionally, a fine-tuned model that's already fluent in your specific output format.

-Each lever is multiplicative.
+The levers multiply, they don't add.
 A great prompt with the wrong context still fails.
-A great context with a sloppy prompt still fails.
-A great fine-tune with neither doesn't matter.
+Great context with a sloppy prompt still fails.
+A great fine-tune with neither barely matters.

 From the dictionary